Hettinger, North Dakota

-Hettinger (/ˈhɛtɪŋɡər/ HET-ing-gər) is a city in, and the county seat of, Adams County, North Dakota, United States.
+Hettinger (/ˈhɛtɪŋɡər/ HET-ing-gər) is a city in and the county seat of Adams County, North Dakota, United States.
 The population was 1,074 at the 2020 census.

 North Dakota State University operates a livestock research station near Hettinger, which often partners with South Dakota State University's Antelope Range and Livestock Research Station for sheep research.

 History

 Hettinger was founded in 1907 along the Milwaukee Road's transcontinental rail line known as the Pacific Extension.
 The city and its surrounding township were named by popular demand in recognition of Hettinger County, from which Adams County was created in 1907.

+In 1923 a tornado struck ten miles east of Hettinger, destroying a farmstead and killing two people.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.86 sqmi, of which 0.85 sqmi is land and 0.01 sqmi is water.

 Climate

 According to the Köppen Climate Classification system, Hettinger has a semi-arid climate, abbreviated "BSk" on climate maps.